Here's a sample of our volunteer opportunities:VIEW AS

 1) youth education and leadership development;

-2) social service (such as naturalization and DACA renewal applications);
+2) social services (such as naturalization and DACA renewal applications);